hyperf/hyperf/docs/en/guzzle.md

 ]);
 ```

-In addition, the framework also provides `HandlerStackFactory` to conveniently create the above `$stack`.
+In addition, the framework also provides `HandlerStackFactory` to facilitate the creation of the above `$stack`.

 ```php
 <?php